 Common allegations of misconduct leading to director disqualification

-But even if you have been approached by the Insolvency Service or Secretary of State, our team can quickly advise on whether the allegations made are likely to succeed or can be defended.
+We have 20 years’ experience dealing with the different types of allegations of misconduct which lead to disqualification.
+And how best to defend each case.
+If you have been approached by the Insolvency Service or Secretary of State, our team can quickly advise on whether the allegations made are likely to succeed or can be defended.

 Obtaining court permission to remain as a director despite a disqualification order